fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

    * - Display Option
      - Description
    * - 1.
 Appearance
-     - By default, Default (Vertical) is selected
+     - By default, Default (Vertical) is selected.
+The available appearance choices are dropdown, and likert.
+They appear exactly as their respective parts.
    * - 2.
 Randomize choices
      - Selecting this option will randomize the choices within the Checkbox question type on each survey refresh.
 By default, this option is disabled
    * - 3.
 Alphabetize choices